lixiaoyu2000/FastPoly/README.md

 ## News

+- 2024-07-30.
+We revise the [paper](https://arxiv.org/abs/2403.13443), mainly including adding an in-depth discussion of A-gIoU.
+Welcome to follow.
 - 2024-03-20.
 Warm-up :fire:!
 The official repo and [paper](https://arxiv.org/abs/2403.13443) of Fast-Poly have been released.
 We will release the code soon.
 Welcome to follow.
 - 2024-03-18.
 Our method ranks first among all methods on the nuScenes tracking benchmark :fire:.